drylikov/Cluster_Validation/README.md

 Compare results with:
     "clush -ab date".

-Download and extract the cluster-validation package with a command like this:
+Download and extract the Cluster_Validation package with a command like this:

-    curl -L -o cluster-validation.tgz http://github.com/jbenninghoff/cluster-validation/tarball/master
+    curl -L -o cluster-validation.tgz http://github.com/drylikov/Cluster_Validation/tarball/master
 Extract with tar in /root or your home folder and rename the top level folder like this:

-    mv jbenninghoff-cluster-validation-* cluster-validation
+    mv jbenninghoff-Cluster_Validation-* Cluster_Validation

-Copy the cluster-validation folder to all nodes in the cluster.
+Copy the Cluster_Validation folder to all nodes in the cluster.
 The clush commmand simplifies this:

-    clush -a --copy /path.../cluster-validation --dest /path.../cluster-validation
+    clush -a --copy /path.../Cluster_Validation --dest /path.../Cluster_Validation
-    clush -Ba ls /path.../cluster-validation	# confirm that all nodes have the utilties
+    clush -Ba ls /path.../Cluster_Validation	# confirm that all nodes have the utilties

 Step 1 : Gather Base Audit Information
 --------------------------------------
 Use cluster-audit.sh to verify that you have met the MapR installation requirements.
 Run:

-    /root/cluster-validation/pre-install/cluster-audit.sh | tee cluster-audit.log
+    /root/Cluster_Validation/pre-install/cluster-audit.sh | tee cluster-audit.log
 on the node where clush has been installed and configured to access all cluster nodes.
 Examine the log for inconsistency among any nodes.
 Do not proceed until all inconsistencies have been resolved and all